-Māui dolphins feed on a variety of species of fish, such as red cod, āhuru, and sole.
+Māui dolphin feed on a variety of species of fish, such as red cod, āhuru, and sole.
 They feed throughout the water column, on both bottom-dwelling fish and free swimming prey.

-Māui dolphins and Hector’s dolphins may look identical, but they are physically and genetically different from each other.
-Māui dolphins have larger skulls than Hector’s dolphins overall, and a longer, wider rostrum (this is the “snout” part of the skull).
+Māui dolphin and Hector’s dolphin may look identical, but they are physically and genetically different from each other.
+Māui dolphin have larger skulls than Hector’s dolphin overall, and a longer, wider rostrum (this is the “snout” part of the skull).

 They used to be known as the North Island Hector's dolphin but since 2002 they have been classified as separate subspecies.